akveo/ngx-admin/DEV_DOCS.md

 - looks great on all default themes
 - takes into account `inverse` feature
 - requires approval from several core team contributors

+# Objectives
+The main aim of the project is to create a second version of ng2-admin called ngx-admin which will fix all the architecture issues of the current version:

+  - make it modular
+  - publish it npm on package
+  - customizable color themes with HOT reload support
+  - create a library of custom layout components
+  - expanded documentation and guides
+  - replace ng2-bootstrap with ng-bootstrap
+  - get rid of jQuery
+  - follow Angular code style
+  - use Angular CLI

 # Framework Structure